Diversity Day 2019 - Diversity at FLI

 Origin: I am from Rio de Janeiro, Brazil.

-Position at FLI: I am a PhD student at Maria Ermolaeva’s lab.
+Position at FLI: I am a PhD candidate at Maria Ermolaeva’s lab.

 At FLI since: I started in December 2016.